Excalibur Academies Trust (EAT)

 This type of support is for children with specific barriers to learning that cannot be overcome through Quality First Teaching and intervention groups and is for less than 20 hours/week

-This is usually provided via a Statement of Special Educational Needs or an Education, Health and Care Plan (EHCP).This means your child will have been identified by the class teacher/ECM Lead as needing a particularly high level of individual or small group teaching (more than 20 hours a week), which cannot be provided from the budget available to the school.
+This is usually provided via an Education, Health and Care Plan (EHCP).This means your child will have been identified by the class teacher/SENDCO as needing a particularly high level of individual or small group teaching (more than 20 hours a week), which cannot be provided from the budget available to the school.

 Usually your child will also need specialist support in school from a professional/s outside the school.

 - The school and/or parent/carer can request that the Local Authority carry out a statutory assessment of your child’s needs.
 This is a legal process which sets out the amount of support that will be provided for your child.